open-telemetry/community/docs/how-to-configure-new-repository.md

 [CONTRIBUTING](../CONTRIBUTING.md) define how permissions are typically set up for the repository.

-Every repository has three teams associated with it.
-Typically for the repository `opentelemetry-foo` they will be named `foo-triagers`, `foo-approvers`, and `foo-maintainers`. `foo-maintainers` is a child of `foo-approvers`, and `foo-approvers` is a child of `foo-triagers`, as each child team always contains a subset of people and defines a larger scope of privileges.
+1. Every repository has three teams associated with it.
+Typically for the repository `opentelemetry-foo` they will be named `foo-triagers`, `foo-approvers`, and `foo-maintainers`. `foo-maintainers` is a child of `foo-approvers`, and `foo-approvers` is a child of `foo-triagers`, as it each group always contains a subset of people and defines a larger scope of privileges.

-Every member of `foo-maintainers` should be included in `foo-approvers` and `foo-triagers` explicitly, with the "Maintainer" GitHub privileges.
+2. Every member of `foo-maintainers` should be included in `foo-approvers` and `foo-triagers` explicitly, with the "Maintainer" GitHub privileges.
 This allows repository maintainers to invite new approvers and triagers to the team.
+3. The team `foo-triagers` has `Triage` permissions for the repository.
+If repository is using the Project Boards, `foo-triagers` should have `Write` permissions to have access to the Project Boards.
+Note, by not adding members of `foo-triagers` to CODEOWNERS file, repository restricts triagers from counting a triagers approvals for PRs.
+See the [Policies](#policies) section that suggest to ensure that `Require review from Code Owners` is checked.

 ## Repository settings